Axis My India

 Axis My India is an Indian polling agency headquartered in Mumbai.

 In the 2019 Indian general election, Axis My India was noted by The Pioneer to have "successfully predicted not only the winning party but also the range of their mandate."
 It could not forecast the BJP forming a majority government on its own in the 2014 Indian general election.

-It publishes Exit polls but does not publishes Opinion polls that are done before the election.
-It stopped publishing Opinion polls since 2017.
+It publishes Exit polls but does not publish Opinion polls that are done before the election.
+It stopped publishing Opinion polls in 2017.